 What are the causes (types) of colitis

-Many bacteria normally reside in the colon; they live in harmony with the body and cause no symptoms.
-However, if disease-causing bacteria are ingested with bacteria-contaminated foods, these bacteria may infect the small intestine and/or colon.
-Common infecting bacteria include:
+Many bacteria reside in the colon; they live in harmony with the body and cause no symptoms.
+However, some infections can result if a virus, bacteria, or parasite invade the small and/or large intestine.

 Next: Ischemic colitis